Process of creating, sharing, using and managing the knowledge and information of an organization

 Knowledge protection is used to prevent the knowledge to be unintentionally available or useful for competitors.
 Knowledge protection can be for example a patent, copyright, trademark, lead time or secrecy held by a company or an individual.[82]

-There is various methods for knowledge protection and those methods are often divided into two categories by their formality: formal protection and informal protection.[83][84][85][86]
+There are various methods for knowledge protection and those methods are often divided into two categories by their formality: formal protection and informal protection.[83][84][85][86]
 Occasionally a third category is introduced, semi-formal protection, which includes contracts and trade-secrets.[85][86][87]
 These semi-formal methods are also usually placed under formal methods.

 Organizations often use a combination of formal and informal knowledge protection methods to achieve comprehensive protection of their knowledge assets.[86]
 The formal and informal knowledge protection mechanisms are different in nature, and they have their benefits and drawbacks.
 In many organizations, the challenge is to find a good mix of measures that works for the organization.[84]